warmans/cv/CV.md

 * **PHP** - 5-6 years experience with an emphasis on OOP, reusable components and clean code.
 Some HHVM/Hack.
 * **Javascript** - 5-6 years.
 Primarily front-end work (jQuery, Angular, ExtJS) but increasingly back-end (Node).
+* **Go** - Less than 1 year.
+Go is my favorite language for side projects.
 * **Python** - 1+ years developing utilities and web-facing applications.
-* **Other** - I've written production code in other languages such as Java and Go but do so infrequently.
+* **Other** - I've written production code in other languages such as Java but do so infrequently.

 ### Databases